 This question may not seem like an entirely appropriate question, but it’s essential to ask this when hiring a UX designer.
 Most of the best UX designers are very creative people.
 So look for candidates who have creative, artistic hobbies and interests.
 Examples include photography, painting, videography, cooking, etc.

-Hire UX Designers: Ten Easy Steps
+Hire a UX Designer: Ten Easy Steps

 The process of hiring UX or UI designers is always challenging.
 Being experts in the design field, the Northell team has prepared a step-by-step guide on how to hire the UX designer of your dreams.